Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: INTRODUCTION

 The violent jet-envelope interaction in CEJSNe might account for some enigmatic transient events, like the fast-rising blue optical transient AT2018cow (e.g., \citealt{Sokeretal2019}). \cite{SokerGilkis2018} suggest that a CEJSN can explain the peculiar supernova iPTF14hls \citep{Arcavietal2017}, in a scenario that might account for the similar SN~2020faa recently reported by \cite{Yangetal2020}.
 Moreover, the energetic jets of the CEJSN might serve as a possible r-process nucleosynthesis site \citep{Papishetal2015, GrichenerSoker2019a, GrichenerSoker2019b}.

 In the present work we raise the possibility that the jets launched by a BH companion in a CEJSN event can accelerate cosmic rays to sufficiently high energies to produce the IceCube high energy neutrinos ($\rm \gtrsim 10^{15} \eV$).
 Such jets must be relativistic.
 The jets of blazars, which are shown to be successful cosmic ray accelerators, are ultra-relativistic (e.g., \citealt{HovattaLindfors2019}), as are the chocked jets in failed GRBs (e.g., \citealt{DentonTamborra2018}).
 In X-ray binaries the jets are less relativistic with a Lorentz factor of $\rm \Gamma \approx 1.25$ and the neutrinos emitted from these jets can reach energies only up to $\approx \rm 8.5\times 10^{13} \eV$.
-The jets that a NS launched as it spirals-in inside the envelope of a RSG star in a CEJSN event are even slower (e.g., \citealt{LopezCamaraetal2020MN}).
+The jets that a NS launches as it spirals-in inside the envelope of a RSG star in a CEJSN event are even slower (e.g., \citealt{LopezCamaraetal2020MN}).
 For jets launched in a CEJSN to be ultra-relativistic, as in the case of GRBs and collapsars, it is more likely that they are launched from a BH companion.

 Our study is organized as follows.
 We present the CEJSN high energy neutrinos scenario in section \ref{sec:CEJSNneutrinos} and the numerical model we use to explore it in section \ref{sec:MESA}.
 In section \ref{sec:JetPropagationCEJSN} we study the propagation of jets in the envelope and determine the luminosities under which the jets are not able to break out.
 In section \ref{sec:RadiationConstraint} we show that the shocks of the jets in our scenario are not mediated by radiation, allowing for efficient cosmic rays acceleration as required for the production of high energy neutrinos.
 We calculate the maximum energy that the cosmic rays accelerated inside the jets launched by the BH in our scenario can reach in section \ref{sec:NuetrinoProduction}.
-In section \ref{sec:GammaRaysAborption} we show that in the CEJSN high energy neutrinos scenario there is no tension between the measured gamma-rays and neutrinos fluxes.
-We summarize our findings and give prospects for future work in section \ref{sec:Summary}.
+In section \ref{sec:GammaRaysAborption} we show that in the CEJSN high energy neutrinos scenario there is no tension between the measured gamma-rays and neutrinos fluxes and in section \ref{sec:Spectrum} we crudely estimate the diffuse neutrino spectrum due to the contribution of CEJSNe.
+We summarize our findings and give prospects for future works in section \ref{sec:Summary}.